NathanJones0/nathan-jones.github.io/README.md

 1) Complete up to #10
 ## How to push work
 1) in terminal : git add -A
-2) commit -m "explanation of work"
+2) git commit -m "explanation of work"
 3) type : git push

 ## portfolio, only do 1-5